Scaling of the geomagnetic secular variation time scales: Discussion

-where $\tau_*(\rout)$ and $\gamma(\rout)$ are obtained from a power-law fit to the accessible large-scale modes of $\tausv$.
 Regarding the scaling law at the small scales, we find $\gamma \approx 1$ for all $r \gg \rin$ in our simulations.
 This is irrespective of the velocity boundary condition used at the CMB, as shown in \Fig{fig:gamma}(a) and \Fig{fig:sf}(d).
 A physical meaning can be attached to the scaling $\tau \sim l^{-1}$ by invoking Jeans' rule \cite[]{Jeans23} which relates the spatial scale $\lambda$ of a feature to the spherical harmonics degree $l$ by

 Then $\gamma=1$ means $\tau$ is directly proportional to $\lambda$ because

 If we interpret $\tau$ as a turn-over time over which a ``magnetic eddy’’ of size $\lambda$ completely reorganises \cite[]{Stacey92}, then \Eq{taulambda} implies doubling the size of a small-scale magnetic eddy allows it to live twice as long.